dmr-tools/anytone-emu/README.md

 # AnyTone emulator

 This little program emulates several AnyTone devices, such that codeplugs written by the manufacturer CPS, can be captured and analyzed.
-For the maximum convenience, this tool generates a pair of pseudo-terminals, that can be exposed as COM ports to wine.
+For the maximum convenience, this tool either generates a pair of pseudo-terminals (under Linux), that can be exposed as COM ports to wine.
 This allows for running the manufacturer CPS in wine, eliminating the need for a windows VM.
+Alternatively, it opens a serial interface (one of a pair of so-called virtual null-modem cables) under windows and emulates an AnyTone device there.

 ## Build & install
-This
+This tool is build with Qt 6 using QtSerialPort to talk to the serial port on windows and Linux.
+You will need these development packages to build anytone-emu.
+The build tool is cmake, so that one is needed too.

 ## Usage under wine

 For example, the call
 ```
-anytone-emu> cargo run -- --radio=dmr6x2uv
+ > anytone-emu --device=dmr6x2uv --dump
 ```
 or equivalently, the call showing all default-values
 ```
-anytone-emu> cargo run -- --interface=wine --radio=dmr6x2uv --output=hex --prefix=codeplug_
+ > anytone-emu --device=dmr6x2uv --dump --loglevel=info --interface=pty
 ```
 will create a pseudo-terminal and connect the emulation of a BTECH DMR-6X2UV to that.
 This PTY is then linked to `~/.local/share/anytone-emu/anytoneport`.
 From there, your CPS can access it through